Noel-F/Android/README.md

 ## Project 7
 Day 7 project.
-Simple app that demonstrates widget functionality for a quick crud type app.
-Input a persons info and display the details in another screen.
+Simple app that demonstrates CRUD functionaltiy.
+Input a persons info and save it to a file.
+Then display the persons details in a new screen.
+Also added a widget component, drag a widget on the home screen and be able to add people from there.

 ### Built With
 * [Widgets](https://developer.android.com/design/patterns/widgets.html)